Election of the President of the 81st session of the General Assembly

 The Assembly meets in regular sessions from September to December each year, and thereafter as required.
 It discusses specific issues through dedicated agenda items or sub-items, which lead to the adoption of resolutions.

 Sitting arrangements in the General Assembly Hall change for each session.
-During the 79th Session (2024-2025), Yemen will occupy the first seat in the Hall, including in the Main Committees (followed by all the other countries, in English alphabetical order).
+During the 80th Session (2025-2026), Niger will occupy the first seat in the Hall, including in the Main Committees (followed by all the other countries, in English alphabetical order).